securityscience/SecSci-BurpExtenders/README.md

-## 🛡️ SecSCi NMAP SSL Scanner
+## 🛡️ SecSCi SSL/TLS Scanner

-This BurpSuite extension integrates `nmap` SSL scanning directly into BurpSuite using Python.
+This BurpSuite extension integrates `nmap` SSL/TLS scanning directly into BurpSuite using Python.
-It allows security testers to quickly identify SSL-related vulnerabilities like weak ciphers, outdated protocols, and certificate issues from within the BurpSuite interface.
+It allows security testers to quickly identify SSL/TLS-related vulnerabilities like weak ciphers, outdated protocols, and certificate issues from within the BurpSuite interface.

 ## Features

-- Automatically scans HTTPS "In Scope" targets using `nmap --script ssl-*`.
+- Automatically scans HTTPS "In Scope" targets using `nmap --script ssl*,tls*`.
 - Displays results inside BurpSuite Issues.
 - Integrates seamlessly with the Extender API.
 - Auto-updates SLL issues from the repo.